JordanDavidEvans/localpestco/content/locations/eltham.md

 [[faq]]
-question = "How soon can you visit my place?" answer = "Most jobs happen the same or next day.
-I’ll confirm timing when you call or email.
-If weather slows things down, I’ll keep you updated."
+question = "How soon can you visit my place?" answer = "Bookings are slotted into my existing run so I can cover the region efficiently.
+I’ll confirm the first available time when you call or email and keep you updated if weather or other jobs shift the plan."

 [[faq]]
 question = "Do you handle termites?"